 Dr. Kibuuka’s experience includes service as secondary science teacher, registrar, college and university lecturer, Director of Education for the SDA Church in Uganda, Division Director of Education for the Eastern Africa Division and since 2003, Director of Education, for the East-Central Africa Division.
 His numerous presentations and publications focus on educational administration, board training, leadership and integration of faith in math and education.
 He is a sought-after graduation and seminar speaker with a special interest in equipping students for public campus ministry.
 He enjoys reading, travel, sports, and listening to music.
 He and his wife Rosette have three sons and a daughter.

-Liaison for higher education and advisor to the North American Division, the South American Division, and the Trans-European Division; and Associate Editor, The Journal of Adventist Education (International Editions).
+Liaison for higher education and advisor to the North American Division, the South American Division, the Euro-Asia Division, and the Trans-European Division; and Associate Editor, The Journal of Adventist Education (International Editions).

 Dr. Julian Melgosa was born in Spain and graduated with a bachelor’s degree with majors in education and psychology from the University of Madrid (Spain).
 He earned an MA in psychology from the same institution and a PhD in Educational Psychology from Andrews University (USA).
 Dr. Melgosa is a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 He is a prolific author in the area of emotional and mental health for professional and semi-popular press publications, including widely spread books such as Less Stress and Positive Mind and Adult Bible Study Guide—Jesus Wept: The Bible and Human Emotions, that was used in every Seventh-day Adventist Church Sabbath School class around the world.